theresaswayne/biosensor/README.md

 # Workflow
 ## 1. Pre-process, segment, and measure images.
+Option 1: `biosensor-image-subtraction.ijm` where background and noise are both handled by one of the following methods:
+  1. Blank image
+  1. User-selected area within the image
+  1. Fixed value
+  1. No background or noise correction.

-Option 1: `biosensor.ijm`: Background and noise are corrected using measured image areas or user-supplied fixed values, or no subtraction.
+Option 2: `biosensor.ijm`: Background and noise are corrected using measured image areas or user-supplied fixed values, or no subtraction.
 Methods for background and noise correction can be selected independently.

-Option 2: `biosensor-image-subtraction.ijm` where background and noise are both handled by one of the following methods:
-  a.
-A blank image
-  b.
-A user-selected area within the image
-  c.
-A fixed value
-  d.
-No background or noise correction.

 ## 2. Collate data from multiple cells.
 The most versatile script is `process_all_multiROI_tables.R`.
 This R script will calculate both pixelwise and regionwise ratios from results obtained in step 1.
 The regionwise ratios are less sensitive to imaging noise.